bootstrapworld/curriculum/lessons/box-plots/langs/en-us/slides.md

 ** _25%_
 - What percentage of points make up the Interquartile Range (IQR)?
 ** _50%_
+- What percentage of points make up the Range?
+** _100%_

 -->

 ---
 {layout="Launch"}
 # Interpreting Box Plots

-Just as pie and bar charts are ways of visualizing categorical data, box plots and histograms are both ways of visualizing the shape of quantitative data.
+Just as pie and bar charts are ways of visualizing categorical data, **box plots and histograms are ways of visualizing the shape of quantitative data.**

 Box plots make it easy to see the 5-number summary, and compare the Range and Interquartile Range.

 Histograms make it easier to see skewness and more details of the shape, and offer more granularity when using smaller bins.

 <!--